htcondor/htmap/docs/source/index.rst

 :doc:`api`
    Public API documentation.

+:doc:`htcondor`
+   Tips on using HTMap with HTCondor

 :doc:`settings`
    Documentation for the various settings.

 :doc:`tips-and-tricks`
-   Useful tips & tricks on HTCondor and the API.
+   Useful tips & tricks on the API.

 :doc:`faq`
    These questions are asked, sometimes frequently.